radioaktiv/silent-check/README.md

-Checks for silent and send results to pushgateway
+Checks and exports information of audio stream regarding loudness and silence